omkaradhali/javascript_playground/log.md

 **Today's Progress**: React app.

 **Notes:** It was a good idea to set up redux from scratch.
 Understood few things more clearly now.Good read https://www.valentinog.com/blog/redux/

+### Day 7: Jan 21, 2019

+**Today's Progress**: Spent most of my time fixing node issue and then worked on react app.

+**Notes:** Fixed the node/npm issue.
+Spent a lot of time doing that.
+I am going to build a todo app with and without redux for practice.
+Will try to uitilize css grid that I have been learning.